hmrc/income-tax-mtd-changelog/README.md

 The following changes were deployed into sandbox and production.

+### individuals-income-received-api

+* Added new `TAX_YEAR_NOT_ENDED` Gov-Test-Scenario to the following endpoints:
+  * Ignore Employment
+  * Unignore Employment
+  * Create and Amend Employment Financial Details

 ### property-business-api

 * Added new `PROPERTY_INCOME_ALLOWANCE` Gov-Test-Scenario to the following endpoints: